pintu544/Student-List/README.md

-Sure, here is an example of a `readme.md` documentation for the given requirements:

----

 # Student Management System

-## Overview

 This web application allows users to manage a list of students.
 Users can view the list of added students, search for specific students, and add new students through a modal form.